 Welcome, and thank you for your interest in our online MM in Music Education degree, which leads to Graduate Licensure.

-Online courses are taught using the Blackboard course management system.
+Online courses are taught using the Blackboard course management system and Saba Meeting.
 Students entering the program must meet university technology guidelines for all computer equipment and Internet service as specified in the Graduate Handbook.

 Entrance Requirements, Admission Information